cantugabriela/Sakila-Queries-MySQL/README.md

 # Sakila Queries on MySQL
 ## Background
-MySQL queries on the sakila database
+A series of MySQL queries on the popular sakila schema to obtain information on the tables actor, address, category, city, country, customer, film, film_actor, film_category, inventory, language, payment, rental, staff and store.